Skip to content

 Select the Managed Identity for Azure hosted deployments authentication method.

-Configure the Managed Identity settings using the Entra ID tenant and application ID returned from the powershell script.
+Configure the Managed Identity settings using the Entra ID tenant and application ID returned from the PowerShell script.

-This will return the tenant, client and application ID's referenced in the powershell script.
+This will return the tenant, client and application ID's referenced in the PowerShell script.

 Repeat this process for any additional tenants to be integrated with the EntraCLI component.

-All Signature 365 tenants to be used with the EntraCLI must have the Entra CLI function activated and enabled on the tenant
+Please note - all Signature 365 tenants to be used with the Entra ID connector must have the function activated and enabled on the tenant by our support team.

 If you are using the default mapping, you can proceed to the next section and upload the config.json using Azure Storage Explorer.